cipy/unpi.web/english/README.md

 ###### NOTE: the project is now oficially registered in Romania as a Non Profit / NGO named “Asociația unPi pentru Școlari”

-From my side, our current donors, volunteers & supporters, and likely the future computer science careers we're likely to shape together: **Thank You from the bottom of our hearts for your hard earned contribution** and we'll be forever in your debt.
+From my side, our current donors, volunteers & supporters, and likely the future computer science talents we're likely to shape together: **Thank You from the bottom of our hearts for your hard earned contribution!** We'll be forever in your debt.

 Ciprian & co